open-mmlab/mmdetection/docs/faq.md

 - ’GPU out of memory"
   1. There are some scenarios when there are large amount of ground truth boxes, which may cause OOM during target assignment.
   You can set `gpu_assign_thr=N` in the config of assigner thus the assigner will calculate box overlaps through CPU when there are more than N GT boxes.
+  2. Set `with_cp=True` in the backbone.
+This uses the sublinear strategy in PyTorch to reduce GPU memory cost in the backbone.
+  3. Try mixed precision training using following the examples in `config/fp16`.
+The `loss_scale` might need further tuning for different models.